pyca/cryptography/docs/hazmat/backends/interfaces.rst

             :class:`~cryptography.hazmat.primitives.asymmetric.dh.DHPublicNumbers`
             instance.

-        :return: A new instance of a
+        :return: A new instance of
-            :class:`~cryptography.hazmat.primitives.asymmetric.dh.DHPublicKey`
-            provider.
+            :class:`~cryptography.hazmat.primitives.asymmetric.dh.DHPublicKey`.

         :raises cryptography.exceptions.UnsupportedAlgorithm: This is raised
             when any backend specific criteria are not met.